-Reported as one of the most famous Perth car bingles of 2019, the AFL report stated that LeCras was travelling in the opposite direct when he noticed a car veer off the road into surrounding bush land with three passengers inside.
+Reported as one of the most famous Perth car bingles of 2019, the AFL report stated that LeCras was travelling in the opposite direction when he noticed a car veer off the road into surrounding bush land with three passengers inside.
 Rushing to the aid of the vehicle, a 29-year-old man and a 52-year-old woman were dragged from the vehicle by the Eagles superstar before it ignited, with the third passenger, a 28-year old man, not being so lucky.
 The Australian reported the incident as careless driving with the 29-year old driver charged with dangerous driving occasioning death under circumstances of aggravation.

 The Carpark Debate That Went Viral

 Whilst not linked to a high profile celebrity, a video of a local school carpark prang went viral back in April 2018.
 Reported on popular UK media channel Unilad, the video became one of the most famous Perth car bingles due to the divided opinions of who was at fault during the incident.
 Initially published on the ‘Perth’s Worst Drivers’ Facebook Group, the video shows a white Ford reversing to leave the carpark, as a black SUV reverses into the parallel bay, only to find the Ford strikes the SUV as it turns to leave the school.
-Everyone from insurance providers through to everyday drivers all had their say in the comments, with a divided approach to which driver was to blame for the collision.
+Everyone from insurance providers to everyday drivers had their say in the comments, with a divided approach as to which driver was to blame for the collision.

 The Bayswater Bridge Fights Back